 Julie Smith – Julie is a Fellow at the ANU College of Asia and the Pacific and was formerly a senior economist in Australian and New Zealand treasuries and departments of finance.
 She has a PhD in Economics (ANU) and, prior to joining the College, was at the Economics Program at the Research School of Social Sciences.
 She is an expert on public finance and public policy, with specific interest in health and tax policy.

-Helen Hodgson – Helen is an Associate Professor of Taxation at Curtin University with a broad interest in the impact of tax policy on society and expertise in tax law and policy, superannuation, tax and transfer systems, gender equity, and women’s workforce participation.
+Helen Hodgson – Helen is a Professor of Taxation at Curtin University with a broad interest in the impact of tax policy on society and expertise in tax law and policy, superannuation, tax and transfer systems, gender equity, and women’s workforce participation.
 She is an adviser to the National Foundation of Australian Women.